About the University - Graduate

 The Saint Peter's Libraries

 Built in 1967, the Edward and Theresa O’Toole Library contains over 50,000 sq. feet of space and houses over 260,000 volumes on its four floors.
-The library at our branch campus at Englewood Cliffs holds an additional 30,000 volumes.
-The libraries subscribe to 750 print periodicals and over 10,000 online.
-Both libraries are fully automated.
-Their combined catalog and links to many important resources are available on the Internet at: www.saintpeters.edu/library.
+The library subscribes to 750 print periodicals and over 10,000 online.
+The library is fully automated.
+The catalog and links to many important resources are available on the Internet at: www.saintpeters.edu/library.

 During the regular academic year the O’Toole Library schedule is: